 What happens after you passed your application?
 Watch this video below!

 With the rampant increase of online workers, both parties; applicants and companies are facing their own challenges banking in digital hiring.
-It is hard to judge the person behind your computer screen and same goes with the hiring managers.
+It is hard to judge the person behind your computer screen and the same goes with the hiring managers.
 Hence, learn to let go if you think that you will never hear from the company anymore.
 Instead, move on and look for other prospects.
 Don’t waste your time waiting, spend your time doing.